 Conclusion: A Paradigm Shift

 We are just at the beginning.
 But we are at a point where veterinary medicine is redefining itself.
-In my view, pet longevity will become the central theme in the pet health market in the coming years.
+Pet longevity will become the central theme in the pet health market in the coming years.

 For pet owners, this means: We are no longer powerless against aging.
-Through the combination of modern diagnostics (tests), intelligent supplementation, and data-based prevention, we can actively work on the healthspan of our darlings.
+Through the combination of modern diagnostics (tests), intelligent supplementation, and data-based prevention, we can actively work on the healthspan of our beloved companions.